lkster/model-typescript/README.md

 ### Updating Data

-If you want to change the data in model, there is `set` method which takes `Partial` of model's properties (i.e. you can provide only part of the new data model actually can handle) and creates new instance of the model with updated data.
+If you want to change the data in model, there is `set` method which takes `Partial` of model's properties (i.e. you can provide just a part of the new data model actually can handle) and creates new instance of the model with updated data.
 The data in old model remains unchanged

 ```ts
 let user = new UserModel({